How to fight Corruption?

 Thus, it is personal character traits, value structures and the eternal (?) struggle for one’s own (social/economic) advantage that strongly influence the motivation of criminals and determine the level of criminal inhibition threshold.
 However, the capabilities of the state (laws and their control and enforcement) and the will of society (political agenda) determine the qualitative and quantitative manifestation of corruption, this special subtype of crime in a market oriented economy.
 The state and its citizens are responsible for the space corruption is allowed to occupy.

 Both, the inter-economic form of corruption and the political/official corruption serve the purpose of gaining an economic advantage in market activities by granting material and non-material benefits to decision-makers in other economic entities (e.g. kick-back payments) or to decision-makers (officials) within state administrative structures, starting with the smallest civil servant up to the top of the government.
-Corruption instruments are also used in the political power struggle to maintain the social balance of power or to change it in its favor.
+Corruption instruments are also used in the political power struggle to maintain the social balance of power or to change it in its favour.

 It is incumbent on the state structures not only to fight the forms and manifestations of corruption effectively and stringently!
 The state and its political leaders are also obligated to eliminate the breeding ground for corruption and bribery.
 The second task is likely to be the difficult and, above all, the lengthier, because here social structures and, in particular, the conveyance of values (education) have to be rearranged.